Chalarangelo/jsiqle/README.md

 #### Method definitions

-Methods can be defined as part of a model definition or added individually to a model by calling `Model.prototype.addMethod()`:
+Methods can be defined as part of a model definition.

 ```js
 import jsiqle from '@jsiqle/core';